shivamyadv196/mern-chat-app-main/README.md

-# Chatify
+# Sociafy

-Chatify is a full-stack social media platform built with the MERN stack, enabling users to create and interact with content through posts, comments, likes, real-time messaging, and notifications.
+Sociafy is a full-stack social media platform built with the MERN stack, enabling users to create and interact with content through posts, comments, likes, real-time messaging, and notifications.

 ## Features